Guides

 More Information

 • CSRF tokens need thorough checking with Turbolinks5.
-Turbolinks5 changes the head element by JavaScript (not only body) on page changes with the correct csrf meta tag, but if the JS code parsed this from head when several windows were opened, then our specs were not all passing.
-I didn't look details however, may be it is app code related, not library code.
-Anyway it may need additional check because there is CSRF helper in ReactOnRails and it need to work with Turbolinks5.
+Turbolinks5 changes the head element by JavaScript (not only body) on page changes with the correct csrf meta tag.
+But if the JS code parsed this from head when several windows were opened, then our specs didn't all pass.
+I didn't examine the details, it may be caused by app code, not library code.
+Anyway, it may need additional checking because there is a CSRF helper in ReactOnRails and it needs to work with Turbolinks5.

-• Turbolinks5 send requests without the Accept: */* in the header, only exactly like Accept: text/html which makes Rails behave a bit specifically compared to normal and mime-parsing, which is skipped by when Rails see /.
-For some more details on Rails and / can read Mime Type Resolution in Rails
+• Turbolinks5 sends requests without the Accept: */* in the header, only exactly like Accept: text/html which makes Rails behave a bit specifically compared to normal and mime-parsing, which is skipped when Rails sees */*.
+For more details on the special handling of */* you can read Mime Type Resolution in Rails.

-• If you're using multiple Webpack bundles, be sure to ensure that there are no name conflicts between JS objects or redux store paths.
+• If you're using multiple Webpack bundles, make sure that there are no name conflicts between JS objects or Redux store paths.

 Install Checklist